 Project oversight and governance

-It is intended that the project will launch mid-December with a number of 1-2-1 engagements with key stakeholders and the setting up of focus groups.
-There is the opportunity for a introductory / initial consultation event (date to be confirmed) to include representatives from the Housing First Europe Hub sharing their experiences of successful housing led projects.
-This launch event will provide an opportunity to hear more detail about the study and ask questions.
+The project launched mid-December 2019 with a number of 1-2-1 engagements with key stakeholders and the setting up of focus groups and a launch event provided an opportunity to hear more detail about the study and ask questions.

 It is expected that the whole project will last 9-12 months with regular consultation and feedback events held during this period and a point of contact established for any emerging queries.